 Enough sanitary wear for the week

 Your food and activities are included in your camp fees, so you don’t need to bring money.
-But you might want to bring a little extra to pay for souvenirs and treats.
+But you might want to bring a little extra to pay for souvenirs and treats, especially if we go off site.
 We can keep your money in our small safe but we don’t have enough space for things like cameras and phones, which you bring at your own risk.

 If you have an impairment which makes it difficult for you to identify your own property, please label everything you bring, including your own clothing, with your name to help us reunite you with your stuff.